Becoming A Top Remote Developer (Part 3): Be Communicative.

 We’re sharing our favorite tips for creating a productive work from home environment.
 Find out how to stay productive while enjoying the comforts of home.Read more

-While time tracking does require some extra work and a little mental effort, it is an important tool to bridge part of the gaps that make remote teamwork challenging.Read more
+While time tracking requires some extra work and a little mental effort, remote time tracking software is an important tool for bridging the gaps that make remote teamwork challenging.Read more